andrei4ka/fuel-config-gen/README.md

 ##Configuration
 To change provisioning/deployment mode you need to modify the script itself.
 The script has a lot of comments and in most cases you should have no questions.
+Basically you just need to modify 2-3 lines in the script and probably network settings.

 **1.** Once you boot your Fuel slave nodes in bootstrap mode, you need to get a list of discovered nodes by running the following command from your Fuel-PM
 <pre>